 Reasons why we should leave the EU ….
 Ok, so I’ve written about this before and I know everybody’s sick of hearing about it but I’m sick of hearing the same old tired arguments about the economy.
 So, without further ado:

 Oh God here we go ….
 I just know somebody is going to call me out on racism here ….
 See, the thing is if most people want to emigrate to another country it’s tough, I mean really tough.
 I myself have looked at emigrating to Canada.
-I’m not stupid, I have a number of degrees, A levels, speak 4 languages and a number of useful workplace skills.
+I’m not stupid, I have a number of degrees, A levels, speak more than one language and a number of useful workplace skills.
 BUT, even Canada, I don’t score enough points, nor Australia, nor New Zealand.
 Yet you want to come to the UK?
 Welcome in, with open arms etc ….

 I have no issue with refugees, heck, if you’re trying to escape a war and so on then I don’t blame you and that’s fair enough.
 But coming here for a better way of life, the so called “economic migrants”, has to be a no. This isn’t racism, it simply is a question of space and resources.
 England is Europe’s most crowded country.
 Most of us (eg the real people, not the politicians and corporate CEOs) haven’t got over the 2008/2009 recession yet.
 Our resources are pretty much jammed solid, be they schools, hospitals or whatever.
 Realistically we simply can’t take any more.
 Let’s put it in perspective shall we?
 The United Kingdom (England, Wales, Scotland & Northern Ireland) is (give or take a bit) 94,000 square miles and has around 65 million inhabitants (well the ones we know about).
 The USA is about 3,800,000 square miles and has a population of around 320 million.
 You don’t need to be a genius to see the problem ….
 And if you think that’s “my that’s a lot less densely populated than the UK”, wait until you see this: Russia is about 17,100,000 square miles with 144 millions inhabitants.
 Not only that but Russia is a lot closer to the Eastern European countries and Syria etc that people want to immigrate from ….